 Sharp edge near the handle

-The size, weight, and sharpness of this 4-inch paring knife by Vos make it the perfect tool for slicing, paring, and peeling fruits and veggies—and even trimming the fat off of meat.
+The size, weight, and sharpness of this 4-inch paring knife make it the perfect tool for slicing, paring, peeling fruits and veggies, and even trimming the fat off of meat.
 Several users highlight how well it handled peeling apples and potatoes in particular.
-The handle’s shape, softness, and grip also allow it to fit nicely in the hand and make it a breeze to use.
+The handle’s shape, softness, and grip also fit nicely in your hand and make it a breeze to use.

-This knife comes with a sheath that is easy for the knife to slide into yet stays secure.
-Plus, the company offers a lifetime guarantee.
+This knife comes with a sheath that is easy for the blade to slide into and stay secure.
+Plus, Vos offers a lifetime guarantee.
 Just note that there is a sharp exposed edge near the knife’s handle and that the blade may stain when working with fruit, according to some users.